jdlib/JDBX/README.md

 ## <a name="examples"></a>Examples

-The following snippets show two examples of typical JDBC code and the JDBX rewrite, giving you a impression how database code gets easier when using JDBX.
+The following snippets show two examples of typical JDBC code and the JDBX rewrite, giving you a impression how JDBX reduces boilerplate database code:

 **Example 1:**
-Perform a SQL select, create a bean object for every result row, return the beans stored in a List.
+Perform a SQL select, create a data object for every result row, return the objects stored in a `List`.

 *using JDBC:*